EstebanForero/parcial-1/README.md

 <INGRESS_IP> dev.parcial-1.local
 ```

-## Installing the Ingress Controller
+## Installing the external Ingress Controller

 An NGINX Ingress controller is required to handle Ingress resources.
 It is installed externally rather than as a dependency in the Helm chart, which is a better practice for the following reasons:
 - **Separation of Concerns**: Keeping the Ingress controller as a separate component avoids coupling it with the application chart, making the chart more portable and reusable.